 What should you do if you have a dispute with your dentist?

 In most cases, it's best to try to resolve the dispute directly with the dentist.
-Studies have shown that most of the disputes patients have with dentists are misunderstandings that can easily be resolved if both parties are willing to look for an amicable solution.
-Before escalating the problem, consider discussing your concerns and questions with the dentist first.
+Studies show that most disputes have are misunderstandings that can easily be resolved if both parties are willing to look for an amicable solution.
+Before escalating the problem, consider discussing your questions with the dentist first.

 If you've unsuccessfully tried to settle the dispute with your dentist

-The Arizona Dental Association (AzDA) has established a dispute resolution system called peer review to help resolve the occasional disagreement about dental treatment.
+The Arizona Dental Association (AzDA) has established a dispute resolution system called "peer review" to help resolve a disagreement about dental treatment.
 Peer review provides an impartial and easily accessible means for resolving misunderstandings regarding the appropriateness or quality of care and, in certain instances, about the fees charged for dental treatment.

 A peer review committee will attempt to mediate the problem.
 They may meet to discuss the case and may examine clinical records, talk to the dentist and patient, and, when indicated, arrange for a clinical examination.
 This is a free service to the public and AzDA members.

 In order to save you time, hassle, and expense, you may want to take your complaint with an Arizona dentist to AzDA before you take it to the State Board.
 The dispute resolution/peer review system has been able to satisfactorily resolve the majority of complaints received, and they are usually resolved with far less time and expense than they would be if they were taken to the State Board.

 The first step in the process is to make sure that your dentist is a member of AzDA.
 Our dispute resolution/peer review process is only for AzDA members

 .
 To find out if your dentist is a member, please click on the link to go to the Find a Dentist